Working with clients on Dropmark can streamline your process, so you can stop playing email ping pong or renaming files ‘final_finalist_final_ever’.

 Collaborators will have all the same privileges as the owner of the collection.
 This means that collaborators can view the collection and add new items.
-If a Pro user owns the collection, all collaborators can use Dropmark’s Pro features.
+If a Solo user owns the collection, all collaborators can use Dropmark’s Solo features.
 This way collaborators can add comments, stacks, and new items.

 Comments can make getting feedback back quick and straightforward.
 Also, you can also use annotations to dig into the detail of what is and what isn’t working.

 You can annotate images on Dropmark & speed up getting feedback from clients.